WHO reports record daily increase in global coronavirus cases for second day in a row

-The previous WHO record for new cases was 237,743 on Friday.
-Deaths rose by 7,360, the biggest one-day increase since May 10.
-Deaths have been averaging 4,800 a day in July, up slightly from an average of 4,600 a day in June.
+The biggest increases reported on Saturday were from the United States, Brazil, India and South Africa

-The World Health Organization reported a record increase in global coronavirus cases for the second day in a row, with the total rising by 259,848 in 24 hours.
+The World Health Organisation (WHO) reported a record increase in global coronavirus cases for the second day in a row, with the total rising by 259,848 in 24 hours.

 The biggest increases reported on Saturday were from the United States, Brazil, India and South Africa, according to a daily report.
 The previous WHO record for new cases was 237,743 on Friday.
 Deaths rose by 7,360, the biggest one-day increase since May 10.
 Deaths have been averaging 4,800 a day in July, up slightly from an average of 4,600 a day in June.